haqer1/jboss-cluster-hi-availability-demo/README.md

 # JBoss Cluster High Availability Demo
-JBoss (WildfFly) cluster load balancing, sticky sessions &amp; high availability demo
+This demo covers the topics of clustering, load balancing, sticky sessions &amp; high availability on JBoss (WildfFly).

+The demo app puts cookies in session in put.jsp, & then tests that they can be retrieved in get.jsp, in the context of clusters with several server containers.

 ```console
 minikube start -p jboss-cluster-hi-availability-demo \
 	--addons=metrics-server,ingress,dashboard --memory='5242mb'
 ```

-The sample puts a cookie in session in put.jsp, & then tests that it can be retrieved in get.jsp, in the context of clusters with several server containers.

 Before reading any or all of the 4 sections, please keep in mind that during or after automated testing doable in each of the 4 sections you can optionally **view logs** as follows: